MicrosoftDocs/sql-docs/docs/includes/paragraph-content/fresh-note-steps-feedback.md

 > [!NOTE]
-> If you find something incorrect on any step in this article, please tell us, by clicking the feedback button at the bottom of this page.
+> If you find something outdated or incorrect on any step in this article, please tell us, by clicking the feedback button at the bottom of this page.
 Thank you!
->
-> We also are happy to hear about successes with these steps.